-3. The value paid in 2023 was based on \$114.164 per unit for PS Units and a performance multiplier of 2.00 for PS Units.
+- PS Units granted during 2021 plus additional Units credited under the Phantom Share Unit Plan as a result of dividends on the Common shares and rounded for presentation to the nearest whole number of PS Units. - 2.
+The value paid in 2024 was based on \$107.917 per unit for PS Units and a performance multiplier of 2.00 for PS Units.
 Numbers may not add up due to rounding.